Who are we?

 We also seek to inspire a renaissance in new and symbiotic approaches to energy and cultural innovation across the regional, national and global community.

-to the development of the Australian nation.
+in the making of the Australian nation.

 To have Newcastle and the Hunter Region’s important historic sites nationally recognised